ysyk2021/the-power-of-employee-morale-and-motivation-increasing-engagement-productivity-and-performance/src/chapter-7-1.md

-# Common Obstacles to Improving Employee Morale and Motivation

 Improving employee morale and motivation is crucial for enhancing engagement, productivity, and overall performance within an organization.
 However, several common obstacles can hinder the efforts to boost employee morale and motivation.
 In this chapter, we will explore these obstacles and identify strategies to overcome them effectively.